FernGuardado/SimplePHPWebsite/README.md

 Before you start...

-You must install PHP and XAMPP on your computer, if you haven't, click these links to install them...
+You must install PHP and XAMPP on your computer,

 Check the wiki to see what software you need to download: https://github.com/FernGuardado/SimplePHPWebsite/wiki